Universidad Compultense de Madrid, 29 May – 2 June, 2023

 During the registration, please indicate that you apply for a hackathon stipend.
 Following the respective check-box, please upload the documents listed above in one single (concatenated) PDF file.

-We will let you know as soon as possile whether we can arrange for your hackathon participation in Madrid.
+We will let you know as soon as possile whether we can arrange for your hackathon participation in Wageningen.

 Questions?